demisto/content-docs/docs/integrations/custom-indicator.md

 ---

 ## Overview
-**CustomIndicator** is a helper class used to achieve the implementation of the custom indicator.
+**CustomIndicator** is a new helpe class which can be used to create a customized indicator.
 ## CustomIndicator Class

 * The CustomIndicator class can get any custom name for the indicator.